"Ah!" he yelped, turning around wide-eyed with startlement.

 They had almost been caught twice already, but with the help of the Cloak of Invisibility and the Marauder's Map, they had managed to explore much of the castle.

 Exploring mostly meaning following Luna as she skipped through hallways and chambers, peeking into various classrooms and broom closets while humming quietly.
 Harry yawned, biting back the worst of the gesture by putting his fist into his mouth.
-Blearily stretching and rubbing the sand out of his eyes, he ran a hand through his hair as he sighed.
+Blearily stretching and rubbing the sensation of sand out of his eyes, he ran a hand through his hair as he sighed.

 This wasn't really working out as he had hoped.